khasaad/Import_CSV_file_into_model_Django/README.md

 <p> In this repository, we are going to import data from an CSV file into an existing django model.
-We use visual studio to write the scripts.</p>
+We use visual studio to write the python scripts with Python 3.9.4 version.</p>
 <br>
 <p>First we need to clean the data.</p>
 <p>Our data contain a single column called 'NUMDOS|NUMDOSVERLING|ANCART|FILIERE|ETAPE|VERLING|FORMAT'</p>